NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Related Work

-\rev{ Analysing huge data streams (e.g., page-access streams) necessitates efficient algorithms to ensure real-time and cost-effective.
-Probabilistic algorithms have been extensively employed to solve various tasks such as identifying the presence of specific items, exemplified by the Bloom Filter~\cite{bloomfilter} and Counting Bloom Filter~\cite{countingbloomfilter}.
+{ Probabilistic algorithms have been extensively employed to solve various tasks such as identifying the presence of specific items in data streams, exemplified by the Bloom Filters~\cite{bloomfilter, countingbloomfilter}.
 They are also used to identify unique elements, as demonstrated by the HyperLogLog algorithm~\cite{flajolet2007hyperloglog}, and to estimate item frequencies, as shown by the Sketch algorithms~\cite{cmsketch, yang2017pyramid, goyal2011lossy, yang2018elastic, li2022stingy}.
-In this study, we treat hot page detection as a problem of identifying ``heavy hitters" in memory access streams, a task for which the Count-Min Sketch algorithms are particularly well-suited~\cite{cmsketch}.
-Recent studies have introduced FPGA-based Sketch acceleration~\cite{tong2017sketch, kiefer2020scotch, kiefer2023optimistic, saavedra2018heavy}, which however have not touched the crucial issue of accurate error-bound estimation in practice. }
+In this study, we treat hot page detection as a problem of identifying ``heavy hitters" in memory access streams, a task for which the Count-Min Sketch algorithms are particularly well-suited~\cite{cmsketch}. }